alanoursland/tr_xor/notes/xor_experiment_plan.md

-**Brainstormed Outline for `xor_experiment_plan.md`**

-1.  **Title:** Experiment Plan: Investigating Prototype Surface Learning with the XOR Problem

-2.  **Introduction / Overview**
-    * **1.1.
-Background:**
-        * Briefly recap the core hypothesis of Prototype Surface Learning (PSL) theory: Neural networks (with linear layers + ReLU) learn prototype surfaces/regions, where classification is based on proximity/inclusion, and y=0 indicates maximal feature membership.
-        * Mention the XOR problem as a classic, non-linearly separable task that requires a hidden layer, making it a simple yet informative testbed for geometric theories of NN function.
-    * **1.2.
-Experiment Goal & Rationale:**
-        * Primary Goal: To empirically investigate and demonstrate how a Multi-Layer Perceptron (MLP) trained on the XOR problem learns representations and performs classification in a manner consistent with the PSL theory.
-        * Rationale: XOR's low dimensionality allows for direct visualization of learned geometric structures (hyperplanes, half-spaces/prototype regions) and their relation to input data points.
-        * XOR is the classic problem motivating the need for linear separation.
-Applying PSL to it is a first step in changing the dominate viewpoint.
-        * We perform small experiments in controlled environments to gain insight into learning properties of neural networks.
-    * **1.3.
-Scope:**
-    This experiment focuses on analyzing the internal geometric representations of a successfully trained MLP, specifically the hyperplanes and zero-activation regions of its hidden neurons.

-    This is exploritory work.
-It is not an attempt to prove PSL theory.
-It is an attempt to provide supporting evidence and explanitory examples.
-We perform a series of experiments with different architectures and activations.
-We gather data on learning effectiveness and representations.
-We also explore error functions, optimizers, initialization strategies and data normalization.
-These experiments aim to raise more questions than it answers.
-New experiments will be performed in response to questions.

-3. **PSL Theory Applied to XOR**

-4. **Predicted Learning Properties**

-5. **Overview of Methodology**
-    * GPU accelerated Pytorch.
-    * Exploration of the XOR and higher dimensional Parity problem.
-    * Analysis and Evaluation
-    * Experiment configuration:
-        - Experiment goals (theory being tested; questions being answered; problems being solved; )
-        - Training Procedure: architecture; loss function; optimizer; initialization; batch size; epochs; run count.
-        - Data Collection: final models; training curves; accuracy histogram across runs;
-        - Metrics: point distance from surface; mirror pairs;
-        - Visualizations: graph 2d hyperplanes against training data
-        - Discussion and observations of results

-6. **Experiment Enumeration**

-    This list will be updated as we perform experiments and discover new questions to ask.
+**Outline XOR Experimental Plan**

+**1. Title:** Experiment Plan: Investigating Prototype Surface Learning with the XOR Problem

+**2. Introduction**
+    * **2.1.
+Core Research Context:**
+        * Briefly introduce the Prototype Surface Learning (PSL) theory: Neural networks (particularly those with linear layers and ReLU activations) are hypothesized to learn "prototype surfaces" or regions.
+        * Emphasize the key PSL tenet: Classification is based on proximity/inclusion relative to these surfaces, where 0=Wx+b with an activation defines one or more prototype surfaces.
+An activation value of zero indicates maximal membership or inclusion within a learned feature/prototype region.
+    * **2.2.
+The XOR Problem as a Testbed:**
+        * Highlight the XOR problem as a classic, simple, non-linearly separable task.
+Its low dimensionality is ideal for visualizing learned geometric structures.
+        * Position this investigation as a foundational step: Applying PSL to XOR, a problem that historically demonstrated the limitations of linear classifiers and motivated the need for non-linear solutions (like MLPs), offers a chance to reinterpret learning mechanisms from the PSL perspective.
+        * XOR as a primary foundational linear separation theory vs Prototype Surface Learning.
+        * Exploritory work.
+Illustrative evidence.
+    * **2.3.
+Experiment Goals and Exploratory Nature:**
+        * Primary Goal: To empirically investigate, visualize, and document how a Multi-Layer Perceptron (MLP) trained on XOR learns representations and performs classification in a manner consistent with the PSL theory.
+        * Nature of Work: This is exploratory research.
+It's not an attempt to definitively prove PSL theory but rather to provide supporting evidence, generate explanatory examples, and identify new research questions.
+        * Iterative Approach: This experiment is part of an anticipated series.
+Findings and new questions will inform subsequent experiments (e.g., exploring different architectures, activations, error functions, optimizers, initialization strategies, data normalization, and higher-dimensional Parity problems).
+    * **2.4.
+Scope of This Document:**
+        * This document details the plan for initial experiments focused on analyzing the internal geometric representations (hyperplanes and "prototype regions" where `ReLU(Wx+b)=0`) of hidden neurons in an MLP successfully trained on the XOR problem.

+**3. Theoretical Application: PSL Applied to XOR**
+    * Describe how the general PSL theory is expected to manifest specifically for an MLP solving XOR.
+    * How hidden neurons are predicted to define prototype regions (`Wx+b <= 0`).
+    * How the combination of these regions (and the signals of inclusion/exclusion) allows the output neuron to solve the XOR logic.
+    * Discuss the interpretation of the output layer's function within the PSL framework for this binary classification task.
+    * ReLU's zero-activation regions encapsulating prototypes (and positive activation signaling non-prototypical inputs)
+    * emphasize the geometric interpretation (hyperplanes, half-spaces as prototype regions) rather than explicitly naming them as learned "distance metrics"
+    * The metric "point distance from surface" framed carefully as "deviation from the prototype surface (Wx+b=0)" rather than as the network learning a formal "distance metric."
+    *

+**4. Predicted Learning Properties and Observations**
+    * What specific geometric configurations of hyperplanes and prototype regions are anticipated in the hidden layer(s)?
+    * How are these regions expected to relate to the specific XOR input patterns (e.g., (0,0), (0,1), (1,0), (1,1))?
+    * Predictions about the state of hidden neurons (active vs. zero-output) for different inputs.
+    * Expected consistency or variability of learned geometric solutions across different training runs.
+    * The contrast between Abs/ReLU boundaries passing through points and Sigmoid boundaries lying between them.
+Sigmoids create two prototype surfaces.
+    * Mirror pairs of weights where W_i = -W_j supporting ReLU(x) and ReLU(-x)

+**5. Experimental Methodology**
+    * **5.1.
+Computational Environment:**
+        * Primarily GPU-accelerated PyTorch.
+    * **5.2.
+Core Problem Focus:**
+        * Initial experiments: XOR problem.
+        * Context for future extension: Higher-dimensional Parity problems.
+    * **5.3.
+Experiment Configuration Parameters (to be detailed for each specific experiment):**
+        * **5.3.1.
+Model Architecture:**
+            * Type: MLP.
+Specific architectures will be described in each experiment.
+        * **5.3.2.
+Dataset:** Standard XOR truth table.
+Normalized vs Unnormalized.
+        * **5.3.3.
+Training Procedure:**
+            * Loss Function (e.g., Binary Cross-Entropy).
+            * Optimizer (e.g., Adam, SGD with specific parameters).
+            * Weight Initialization strategy.
+            * Batch Size (e.g., full batch for XOR).
+            * Number of Epochs (or convergence criteria).
+            * Number of training runs (with different random seeds).
+    * **5.4.
+Data Collection:**
+        * Final trained model parameters (weights and biases).
+        * Training curves (loss and accuracy over epochs).
+        * Accuracy histogram across multiple runs.
+        * Activations (pre and post-ReLU for hidden, pre-sigmoid and post-sigmoid for output) for all XOR inputs.
+    * **5.5.
+Analysis, Metrics, and Visualization:**
+        * **Geometric Visualization:** Plot 2D hyperplanes (`Wx+b=0`) of hidden neurons against training data.
+Identify the "prototype regions" for ReLU (`Wx+b <= 0`).
+        * **Quantitative Metrics (Examples):**
+            * Distance of each input point to each hidden neuron's hyperplane (`Wx+b=0`).
+            * Analysis of weight "mirror pairs" (W_0 = -W_1).
+        * **Representation Analysis:** Examine hidden layer activation patterns for each XOR input.
+    * **5.6.
+Discussion of Results (for each experiment):**
+        * Observations on learned representations.
+        * Alignment (or divergence) with PSL predictions.
+        * New questions or insights gained.

+**6. Experiment Enumeration and Log**
+    * This section will list specific experiments conducted under this plan.
+    * Each experiment entry will detail its specific configuration (from 5.3), link to results/visualizations, and summarize key observations and discussion points.
+    * This list will be updated iteratively as experiments are performed and new questions arise.
+        * *Example Initial Entry:*
+            * `Experiment 001: XOR with 2 Hidden ReLU Units`
+                * *Configuration:* (Details...)
+                * *Results/Visualizations:* (Link/Path...)
+                * *Observations:* (...)